Secured vs Unsecured Loan: What's the Difference?

 What is the difference in interest rates for secured vs. unsecured loans?

 Interest loan rates are based on a variety of factors, and one of them is risk to the lender.
-In a higher risk loan, the lender charges a higher interest rate, and in lower risk loans the interest rate is lower.
+In a higher risk loan, the lender may charge a higher interest rate, and in lower risk loans the interest rate may be lower.
 For this reason, you’ll typically see that secured personal loans have lower interest rates than unsecured loans.
 Secured loans are less risky to lenders, who know that borrowers are more likely to stick to the payment agreement when there is collateral at stake.